-Garden pests can range in size from the very small (and barely detectable) to larger, more obvious critters like deer and rabbits.
+Garden pests can range in size from tiny (and barely detectable) to larger, more apparent critters like deer and rabbits.
 Here are five of the most common ones, plus details on how to be rid of them once and for all.

-As one of the smallest pests on this list, aphids can also be some of the hardest to identify correctly.
-This is partially because there are so many different kinds of aphids and also because they may be targeting other plants at different times of year.
+As one of the smallest pests on this list, aphids can be some of the hardest to correctly identify.
+This is partially because there are so many different kinds of aphids and they may be targeting other plants at different times of year.
 For example, a group of aphids raiding your veggie beds in the summer may move on to a nearby perennial shrub in the winter months.

 One thing nearly all varieties of aphids have in common is that they feed off plants by sucking out the sap, which often translates into curling or yellowing leaves that feel sticky to the touch (this is the sap).
 Although many aphids are nearly invisible to the naked eye (often under ¼ inch in size), you may be able to see them on the underside of the leaves of the infected plant.
 They often have pear-shaped bodies with long antennae.

-Much like aphids, spider mites are so tiny they can be challenging to detect.
+Like aphids, spider mites are so tiny they can be challenging to detect.
 That being said, there are a few key signs that your garden is suffering from an infestation.
 The most common indicator of a spider mite problem is that you’ll find tiny white or yellow spots and silky webs on or around leaves.
-If you have a more severe infestation, entire plants or trees will give off a bizarrely yellow or bronze appearance.
+If you have a more severe infestation, entire plants or trees will show a bizarrely yellow or bronze appearance.

 The solution: Fortunately, treating spider mites is reasonably straightforward.
 You can use a high-power hose to spray the bottom leaves of the infected plant and blast away these nasty pests.
 Just be sure to find a healthy balance of water pressure so as not to cause unnecessary harm to your plants.

 Moving up the food chain, cutworms are another nasty pest that’s slightly easier to identify.
-Roughly the size of a fat caterpillar, cutworms have a special affinity for munching on young plants very early in the season, particularly common garden veggies like asparagus, beans, corn, lettuce, and peppers.
+Roughly the size of a fat caterpillar, cutworms have a particular affinity for munching on young plants early in the season, particularly common garden veggies like asparagus, beans, corn, lettuce, and peppers.

-If you find a plant that’s been “cut” very close to the ground, run your fingers through the soil looking for worms.
-They’ll appear curled in a letter “c” if you find one.
+If you find a plant “cut” very close to the ground, run your fingers through the soil looking for worms.
+They’ll appear curled in the letter “c” if you find one.
 Another way to search for cutworms is when they’re actively feeding on plants—which tends to be in the evening or nighttime hours.

 The solution: Bring a flashlight into your garden for a nighttime raid and search for cutworms.
 If you find any, remove and kill them.
 If you’re concerned you may have more cutworms than can be manually removed, consider introducing some beneficial nematodes into your garden.
 These natural pest control experts can be purchased at your local gardening center and are a great way to kill soil-borne pests (like cutworms) without using pesticides.

-The solution: If you suspect you have slugs nibbling away at your garden, spend some time lifting up leaves and ground cover to look for them.
-These garden pests typically aren’t that hard to spot, and you’ll want to remove and kill any that you find.
-Barring that method, you might also consider setting up “slug traps” such as shingles or damp newspaper.
-Slugs are active in the evening, so be sure to check under these shade-bearing objects in the morning to see if you’ve attracted any slugs.
-Several natural predators like birds and some species of beetles can also be effective at killing slugs.
-Since successful slug mitigation will depend a lot on the conditions where you live, it’s best to speak to your local garden care center about the best way to address a slug problem in your garden.
+The solution: If you suspect you have slugs nibbling away at your garden, lift up leaves and ground cover to look for them.
+These garden pests aren’t that hard to spot, and you’ll want to remove and kill any you find.
+Barring that method, you might consider setting up “slug traps” such as shingles or damp newspapers.
+Slugs are active in the evening, so check under these shade-bearing objects in the morning to see if you’ve attracted any slugs.
+Several natural predators, like birds and some beetle species, can also effectively kill slugs.
+Since successful slug mitigation will depend a lot on your living conditions, it’s best to speak to your local garden care center about the best way to address a slug problem in your garden.

 Deer & Rabbits

-As the largest pests on this list, these can also be the most destructive.
+As the most prominent pests on this list, these can also be the most destructive.
 All it takes is a few minutes for your veggie patch to become the best snack in the neighborhood.
-Fortunately, these critters aren’t very difficult to spot, and there are several effective ways to keep them out of your garden.
-If you suspect you have one of these pests, the main thing to keep in mind is that deer are not delicate eaters.
+Fortunately, these critters aren’t tough to spot, and there are several effective ways to keep them out of your garden.
+If you suspect you have one of these pests, the main thing to remember is that deer are not delicate eaters.
 While rabbits tend to nibble low-lying plants that are close to the ground, deer will munch and tear plants—leaving them looking torn and jagged, with very little plant matter left.

 The solution: If you suspect you have unwelcome rabbit visitors, try installing fake predator deterrents like rubber snakes or plastic owls around your garden.
 You might also use chili flakes or oil on their favorite plants (this also works for deer).
 Last but not least, consider investing in some Liquid Fence.
 This smelly non-toxic liquid formula is safe for plants and animals, but it’s also one of the best products for keeping deer and rabbits out of your garden.
 Word to wise: Apply downwind, as this repellent smells equally abhorrent to humans as it does to pests, and you definitely won’t want to get splashed.